Milkweed Tussock Moth - Euchaetes egle (Hodges#8238)

-Live caterpillars photographed at Blackwell Forest Preserve, DuPage County, Illinois, USA.
+Live caterpillars gregarious feeding on milkweed photographed at Blackwell Forest Preserve, DuPage County, Illinois, USA.
+I estimate there were 200 caterpillars on a single milkweed plant.

-Like most species in this family, the milkweed tussock moth's larvae obtain a chemical defense from their host plants, in this case, cardiac glycosides from milkweed or dogbane.
+Like most species in this family, the milkweed tussock moth’s larvae obtain a chemical defense from their host plants, in this case, cardiac glycosides from milkweed or dogbane.
 These are retained into the adult stage and deter predators.
 Only very high cardiac glycoside concentrations deterred bats, however (Hristov and Conner 2005).
-Unpalatability is also advertised with clicks from the tymbal organs (Simmons and Conner 1996).
+Inedibility is also advertised with clicks from the tymbal organs.

 Sporting tufts of black, white and orange (sometimes yellow) setae, larvae skeletonize whole leaves gregariously, leaving a lacy remnant.
 The head capsule is black.
 The later instars wander much more, and may appear alone or in small clusters.
 Mature caterpillars are found from June onwards (Wagner 2005).
 Grows to a length of 35 mm.
 [2]